manish993985/terraformawsassignment/README.md

 # terraformawsassignment
-<b> Create two AWS resources using TF.
-Assignment contain, both count and for_each loop, output block, and backend configuration. </b>
+<b> Created two AWS resources using Terraform.
+This Assignment contain, both count and for_each loop, output block, and backend configuration. </b>